deepesdl/deepesdl-doc/docs/datasets/datastores.md

 [Open Data Portal](https://climate.esa.int/en/odp/#/dashboard).

-Initializing the xcube datastore for CCI:
+Initializing the xcube data store for CCI:

 ```python
 from xcube.core.store import new_data_store
 store = new_data_store('cciodp')
 ```

-The cci datastore offers many datasets, therefore listing all available ones will reveal a long list of results.
+The cci data store offers many datasets, therefore listing all available ones will reveal a long list of results.
 The store can thus be searched by specific parameters, which can be listed: